 You can now configure an InnoDB Cluster's mode while the cluster remains online.
 This enables you to configure the underlying Group Replication group to choose a specific instance as the new primary in single-primary mode, or to change between multi-primary and single-primary modes without taking the cluster offline.
-This uses the group coordinator and the UDFs added in WL#10378, see Configuring an Online Group.
+This uses the group coordinator and the functions added in WL#10378, see Configuring an Online Group.
 Use the following operations:

 , which forces the election of

 instanceas the new primary by overriding any election process.